camwebb/taxon-tools/doc/matchnames.md

 : Use fuzzy matching with manual decision on names not automatically matching.

+-F
+: Use fuzzy matching without manual decision on names not automatically matching.
+All fuzzy matches are included in the output.

 -e
 : Max Levenshtein distance to allow during fuzzy matching.
 Default: 10 total insertions, deletions and substitutions.